Teachings of Ellen G. White: Music

-After a 1900 camp meeting with sensational music, she wrote the following: "The things you have described as taking place in Indiana, the Lord has shown me would take place Just before the close of probation.
+After a 1900 camp meeting with loud and sensational music and activities common in the Holy Roller form of Pentecostalism, she wrote the following: "The things you have described as taking place in Indiana, the Lord has shown me would take place Just before the close of probation.
 Every uncouth thing will be demonstrated.
 There will be shouting, with drums, music, and dancing.
 The senses of rational beings will become so confused that they cannot be trusted to make right decisions.
 And this is called the moving of the Holy Spirit."
 Her argument is that God's aspect of the Holy Spirit never uses such disarray.
 She continues that "no encouragement should be given to this kind of worship," as worshippers are excited by a power they wrongly assume to be God's.

 She said, "Those things which have been in the past will be in the future.
 Satan will make music a snare by the way in which it is conducted.
 God calls upon His people, who have the light before them in the Word and in the Testimonies, to read and consider, and to take heed.
 Clear and definite instruction has been given in order that all may understand.
 But the itching desire to originate something new results in strange doctrines, and largely destroys the influence of those who would be a power for good if they held firm the beginning of their confidence in the truth the Lord had given them."
-Believers should hold to that which has been proven beneficial and steer away from that which can ensnare such as popular, or secular forms of music.